PD Dr. Kateryna Schöning

 Digital Humanities; digital editing of music

-Interdisciplinary research of instrumental music befor 1600, incl. the relationships between music and humanism, music and language, music and other arts in Central Europe
+Interdisciplinary research into instrumental music before 1600, including the relationships between music and humanism, music and language, and music and other arts in Central Europe

 Phenomena of the manifold interplay between manuscript and print culture before 1600